julp/libvmod-keystore/README.md

 # VMod methods

-Instanciate a connection to your backend:
+Instanciate a connection to your database:

 ```
 new <variable name> = keystore.driver('<driver name>:host=<IP address or hostname or path to socket>;port=<port>;timeout=<timeout>');